 - If there is only a minor degree of dorsal angulation then reduction is unnecessary and remolding will take place as the child grows.

 - Reduction involves slow, constant pressure to reduce the deformity, applied over 5 to 7 minutes until the intact dorsal cortex is broken.
-Failure to break the cortex may result in increasing deformity whilst in the plaster.
+Failure to break the cortex may result in increasing deformity whilst in the cast.

 - The forearm is gently rotated into supination and a long arm cast is applied and kept on for 4 to 6 weeks.